-A - No you do not need any “officiating” gear for the clinic.
-You must bring a pen / pencil, notebook, rule book and procedures manual (for level 1, 2’s if you have it).
-EVERYONE will be given a new manual this year.
+A - No, you do not need any officiating gear for the clinic.
+You must bring a pen or pencil, notebook, rule book and procedures manual (for Level 1 or Level 2 if you have it).
+Everyone will be provided a new rule book/case book this year.

-Q - Do I need to bring any Gym gear or PT (physical training) gear?
+Q - Do I need to bring any gym gear or physical training gear?

-Q - What time can I expect start and finish the clinic?
+Q - What time can I expect to start and finish the clinic?

-A - Registration for all full-day clinics will begin at 9:00am.
-The clinics will begin promptly at 9:00am and run until 4pm, with a ½ hour break for lunch.
+A - The clinics will begin promptly at 9:00 a.m. and run until 3 p.m. with a half hour break for lunch.

-A - NO!
-Hockey Canada mandates that in order to be certified, you must attend the full clinic, and you must obtain a passing grade on your exam.
+A - No!
+Hockey Canada mandates that in order to be certified, you must attend the full clinic and you must obtain a passing grade on your exam.
 It is YOUR responsibility to clear your schedule of conflicts.
-Clinic dates are posted early enough so that you can plan your time accordingly.

 Q - Will lunch be provided at these clinics?